Logo

 Review your credit report and scores to see where you currently stand.
 Look for ways to improve your credit—like paying down revolving account balances—before applying for an auto loan.
 Also, look for and dispute errors in your credit reports that may be hurting your scores.

 You can get a free copy of your credit report from each of the major credit bureaus—Experian, Equifax, and TransUnion—once every 12 months.
-Because of the financial complications brought on by the pandemic, you can get weekly reports of your credit report for free through April, 2022.

 2. Understand your budget guidelines.